Signature Methods in Machine Learning: Distribution Regression via the Expected Signature

-The models KES and SES out-perform the others and progressively improve with the number of samples $N$.

-The final task selected in \cite{BDLLS20} for KES and SES to be evaluated on is a crop yield prediction task.
-The goal is predicting the yield of wheat crops over a region from the longitudinal measurements of climatic variables recorded across different locations of the region.
+The final task considered in \cite{BDLLS20} is a crop yield prediction task.
+The goal is to predict the yield of wheat crops over a region from the longitudinal measurements of climatic variables recorded across different locations of the region.
 The \href{https://ec.europa.eu/eurostat/data/database} {Eurostat} dataset containing the total annual regional yield of wheat crops in mainland France - divided in 22 administrative regions - from 2015 to 2017 is used.
 Climatic measurements (temperature, soil humidity and precipitation), recorded at a frequency of every 6 hours, were extracted for each region.
 The total number of recordings varies across regions, and half of each regions recordings were randomly discarded as a further subsampling step.
-In addition to the MSE, the \emph{mean absolute percentage error} (MAPE) was recorded.
+In addition to the MSE, the \textit{mean absolute percentage error} (MAPE) was recorded.
 The baseline method predicts the average yield calculated from the training set.
+The results are presented in Table \ref{Crop_results}.
+Both the KES model and the SES model achieve larger improvements over the baseline than the other methods, with the SES model providing the best performance.